Resolving Conflict in Decision-Making for Autonomous Driving

 We model the interactive driving decision-making problem as a static game played on a reward matrix, indexed by intentions, where each cell in the matrix contains the rewards received by each player if they each chose the corresponding intention combination.
 Figure \ref{reward_matrix} presents a general reward matrix where if the row player, $R$, and column player $C$, chose intentions $A1$,$B1$ respectively, $R$ would receive a reward of $r_{111}$ and $C$ would receive a reward of $r_{112}$.
 The grid is $2 \times 2$ for demonstrative purposes and, in general, the grid can be of any size $M \times N$ where $M$ is the number of actions available to $R$ and $N$ is the number of actions available to $C$, and each cell contains a reward pair $(r_{mn1},r_{mn2})$.
 Unless the full index is required, we will refer to the row player's reward for a particular intention combination as $r_{1}$ and, correspondingly, $r_{2}$ for the column player's reward.

-Pure Altruism, as defined in \citet{andreoni1993}, makes use of an altruism coefficient $\alpha$ to define the altruistic reward,
+Pure Altruism, as defined in \citep{andreoni1993}, makes use of an altruism coefficient $\alpha$ to define the altruistic reward,

-where the $-i$ index corresponds to the agent that is not indexed by $i$, and $r^{*}_{i}$ is the effective reward agent $i$ uses to perform decision-making.
+where $r^{*}_{i}$ is the effective reward agent $i$ uses to perform decision-making.
 If $\alpha=0$ then the agents are indifferent to one another and if the value is $1$ then the agents are cooperating in order to maximise the same reward, $r^{*}_{i} = r^{*}_{-i} = r_{i} + r_{-i}$.

 As an alternative to Pure Altruism we propose an alternative definition for the altruistic reward,